 Supplies: Foster-to-adopt parents are expected to provide their own supplies (food, litter, collar, etc.) for the foster pet.
 Foster parents that are not foster to adopt, providing care for pregnant, sick, injured pets, or pets with behavior issues may choose to provide their own supplies, but FTAR will provide any needed supplies upon request.
 Crates are provided through the rescue so please inquire with your Foster Coordinator to arrange pickup.
 Any expenses incurred by the foster for food and basic supplies (puppy pads, food, litter) are reimbursable through the rescue.
 Any items needed that are above $50 need approval from the rescue prior to purchasing.

 Illness: If you are concerned about a health or behavior issue with your foster pet, call your foster coordinator.
 We can often talk you through any issues, or we may have medications on hand that you can use.
 Do not take your foster pet to the vet unless it is an emergency.
-Please contact our Medical Director at (832)551-7733 for any concerns that are URGENT.
+Please contact the Foster Coordinator for or any concerns that are URGENT.

 You must contact us prior to taking your animal to the vet.
 The foster coordinator will help you setup an appointment at the appropriate rescue clinic.
 Please understand; we must be very cautious when deciding whether or not a foster animal needs to go to the vet, as office visits add up very quickly.
 Each case will be evaluated individually by what is best for the animal as well as economically feasible for the rescue.